kirazero17/aws-fcj-workshop-tags/content/5-CI-CD/5.1-CodeCommit/_index.md

 ### AWS CodeCommit repository creation

-To create the CodeCommit repository, run the following command in the AWS Cloud9 terminal:
+To create the CodeCommit repository, run the following command in the AWS Cloud9/VSCode Server terminal:

     ```bash
     cd ~/environment/